 19. Transforming to an online store

 Well, if you aim to earn money, then this is what will help you do that.
-Many bloggers that are intending to make more money from their blog, create it as a fashion or travel blogging site, food, music, art, digital library and some may create it as a consultancy site.
+Many bloggers that are intending to make more money from their blog, create it as fitness, fashion, or travel blogging sites, food, music, art, or digital library and some may create them as a consultancy sites.